 Conduct a risk assessment to find the right mitigation tools

 The fact is, every initiative has its own unique risk profile.
-Bain has identified 30 specific risks that threaten to disrupt change efforts, things like poor sponsorship and change overload.
+Bain has identified over 40 specific risks that threaten to disrupt change efforts, things like poor sponsorship and change overload.
 These risks tend to occur with predictable patterns over the life cycle of a change.
-But only a handful of these risks determine success or failure at each stage.
-At the beginning of a change initiative, for instance, if the senior sponsors are not aligned with a clear assessment of the organization’s ability to deliver, they can’t make an informed decision to move to the next stage.
+But only a few of these risks determine success or failure at each stage.
+At the beginning of a change initiative, for instance, if the senior sponsors aren’t aligned with a clear assessment of the organization’s ability to deliver, they can’t make an informed decision to move to the next stage.

-A risk assessment enables a company to understand its risk profile and identify the four or five risks that pose the biggest threats, the sequence in which they will arise and the tools that will be most effective for containing and managing each risk (see Figure 2).
+A risk assessment enables a company to understand its risk profile and identify the four or five risks that pose the biggest threats, the sequence in which they will arise, and the tools that will be most effective for containing and managing each risk.
 A starting point for any risk assessment is understanding the failure modes of an organization—what it did well or poorly in executing past change initiatives.
 Building from there, leaders can identify the handful of risks that will be most relevant at each stage of the process for their organization, and the specific actions to mitigate them.
 That allows management teams to focus risk mitigation on the things that really matter.

 Myth #3: All you need is good leadership and day-to-day management